Tony Blair to Present Ubben Lecture at DePauw March 3

 Created by a gift by 1958 DePauw graduates Tim and Sharon Williams Ubben, the Ubben Lecture Series has brought distinguished individuals to the Greencastle campus since 1986.
 This academic year has included appearances by PostSecret founder Frank Warren in November and Ralph Nader (pictured at left) in September.

 Other past Ubben Lecturers have included: Mikhail Gorbachev, Benazir Bhutto, Gen. Colin Powell, Shimon Peres, E.O.
-Wilson, Robert Gates, Hotel Rwanda's Paul Rusesabagina, Elie Wiesel, L. Paul Bremer, Jim Lovell, Eric Schlosser, Zbigniew Brzezinski, Naomi Wolf, Jesse Jackson, Tom Wicker, Spike Lee, Mike Krzyzewski, Doris Kearns Goodwin, General Wesley Clark, ice cream entrepreneurs Ben & Jerry, Peyton Manning, Willy Brandt, Paul Tsongas, Mitch Albom, Lynne Cheney and Harry Belafonte.
+Wilson, Robert Gates, Hotel Rwanda's Paul Rusesabagina, Elie Wiesel, L. Paul Bremer, Jim Lovell, Eric Schlosser, Zbigniew Brzezinski, Naomi Wolf, Jesse Jackson, Tom Wicker, Spike Lee, Mike Krzyzewski, Doris Kearns Goodwin, General Wesley Clark, ice cream entrepreneurs Ben & Jerry, Peyton Manning, Willy Brandt, Paul Tsongas, Mitch Albom, Lester Thurow, Lynne Cheney and Harry Belafonte.
 To view a complete roster of Ubben Lecturers, which includes links to video clips and news stories, click here.

 Media outlets seeking credentials to cover Tony Blair's DePauw visit may contact Ken Owen '82, executive director of media relations and coordinator of the Ubben Lecture Series, (765) 658-4634.Back